AdamNiem/mpeg-pcc-tmc13/doc/README.options.md

 NB: All in-loop quantisation is independent (and happens after) any position scaling due to `positionQuantizationScale`.

+### `--positionQuantizationScale=0|1`
+(Deprecated)
+A scale factor applied to position quantization (range: 0.0 to 1.0) with 1.0 being no quantization.
+This option is deprecated and may be removed in future versions.

 ### `--positionQuantisationMethod=0|1|2`
 Selects the method used to determine the QP value for each quantised tree node.